KosinskiLab/pyTME/README.md

 ```

 3. **Docker Container:**
-Build and use the PyTME container from Docker.
+Build and use the pyTME container from Docker.
 This assumes a linux/amd64 platform.
 ```bash
 docker build \
 	-t pytme \